What Budget 2026 means for you

 What it means for you

-- If you’re a homeowner with a mortgage between €80,000 and €500,000 you’ll qualify for 20% tax relief on the extra interest paid on your mortgage between 2022 and 2023.
-This could be worth up to €1,250, depending on the size of your loan.
+- If you’re a homeowner with a mortgage between €80,000 and €500,000 you’ll qualify for 20% tax relief on the extra interest paid on your mortgage between 2022 and 2024.
 You’ll need to apply for the relief through Revenue’s Online Service.

-- If you’re renting your property and are a PAYE taxpayer, the tax credit reduces your tax by €750.
-You can claim the tax credit for rent payments made in 2022 and 2023 by applying to Revenue.
-Make sure you claim it individually if you live with others or are part of a couple.
+- If you’re renting your property and are a PAYE taxpayer, the tax credit reduces your tax by €1,000.
+You can claim the tax credit for rent payments made in previous years by applying to Revenue.
+Make sure you claim it individually if you live with others or are part of a couple to double the relief.

 Transport costs